-Aside from runoff from agricultural lands, stormwater runoff is one of the largest sources of nonpoint source pollution in the Chesapeake Bay watershed.
+Aside from runoff from agricultural lands, stormwater runoff from developed land is one of the largest sources of nonpoint source pollution in the Chesapeake Bay watershed.
 As our communities grow and prosper, we develop the land by building beautiful homes, shopping centers, and businesses to accommodate the increasing needs of the public.
-While this economic growth is positive for our families, it comes at the expense of our natural environment.
+While this growth is positive for the economy and adds many desired amenities, it comes at the expense of our natural environment, with increased flooding and erosion, loss of wildlife habitat, and reduced water quality.
 Removing the cleansing "sponge-like" functionality of our forests and natural spaces and replacing them with concrete or other impervious surfaces speeds up the flow of rainfall over the land.

-However, in most communities this rainwater flows over the land or through stormwater pipes directly to the nearest creek, stream, river, bay or ocean.
-Some older urban areas manage runoff flows through a combined sewer overflow system (CSO) and when heavy rains occur, raw sewage and stormwater mix, overwhelming the pipes in the sewer system.
+In urban and suburban communities rainwater flows over the land or through stormwater pipes and directly to the nearest creek, stream, river, bay or ocean with no treatment.
+Some older urban areas manage stormwater runoff in combined sewer systems (CSS) and when heavy rains occur, raw sewage and stormwater mix, overwhelming the pipes in the sewer system.
 This water then surges into nearby water bodies without ever getting cleaned up.
-The result is a deluge of toxic chemicals, bacteria, sediment, and nutrients entering our waterways, which consequently results in our waterways changing from beautiful scenic havens to smelly, raging chocolate colored rivers.
+The result of this combined sewer overflow (CSO) is a deluge of toxic chemicals, bacteria, sediment, and nutrients entering our waterways, which consequently changes our watersheds from beautiful scenic havens to smelly, raging chocolate colored rivers.